-The general groundfish surveys of the GOA are particularly problematic for Atka mackerel given the characteristics described above.
+The AFSC bottom trawl surveys of the GOA are particularly problematic for Atka mackerel given the characteristics described above.
 In 1996, a meaningful estimate of biomass could not be determined from the data due to extreme variances.
 Over 98% of the Atka mackerel caught in the 1996 survey were encountered in a single haul within a large stratum, which yielded a large stratum biomass with an extremely large confidence interval.
 Although estimates of abundance from earlier surveys have been presented in previous assessments, they were also compromised by the problem of large confidence intervals, although not to the same degree as observed in 1996.
+Bottom trawl survey information is presented for 2009-2021 for consideration (Table 17.3).

-The 2015 survey showed 79% of the GOA Atka mackerel biomass was in the Shumagin area of the western GOA largely based on a large haul caught off the Sanak Islands (Figure 17.3, Table 17.2) The 2015 survey biomass estimate of GOA Atka mackerel is associated with a coefficient of variation (CV) of 62%, reflecting a variance of 323 million.
-The survey data from the 2017 survey showed that 63% of the GOA Atka mackerel biomass was in the Kodiak area of the Central GOA which is unusual for the GOA survey.
-The Kodiak biomass which is associated with a CV of 99%, is attributed to a single large haul taken off Albatross Banks (Figure 17.3), which was extrapolated over the largest (km2) GOA stratum
+The survey data from 2017 showed that 63% of the GOA Atka mackerel biomass was in the Kodiak area of the Central GOA which is unusual for the GOA survey.
+The Kodiak biomass which is associated with a CV of 99%, is attributed to a single large haul taken off Albatross Banks (Table 17.3, Figure 17.3), which was extrapolated over the largest (km^2) GOA stratum

-The most recent 2019 survey showed 68% of the GOA biomass in the Shumagin area based on a single haul of 8 fish caught off Davidson Bank.
+The 2019 survey showed 87% of the GOA biomass in the Shumagin area based on a single haul of 8 fish caught off Davidson Bank.
 The 2019 GOA survey encountered the lowest numbers of Atka mackerel (46) since 1999 when the survey caught a total of 206 fish.
-The 2019 biomass estimates by area and the Gulf-wide biomass are the lowest in the survey time series (Table 17.2).
-Bottom trawl survey information is presented for 2009, 2011, 2013, 2015, 2017, and 2019 for consideration (Table 17.2).
+The 2019 biomass estimates by area and the Gulfwide biomass are the lowest in the survey time series (Table 17.3).